QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - doors on side of map -->
 - time for door usefull ?? for animation or door open when do I need to update it ???
 - fix door against the wall parsing
+- impossible to have to door next to each other

 Objet interactif :
 <!-- - take objet on walk -->